awsdocs/aws-private-ca-user-guide/doc_source/ca-lifecycle.md

 **Note**
 Private certificates issued through ACM cannot be renewed if you replace the CA\.
 If you use ACM for issuance and renewal, you must re\-issue the CA certificate to extend the lifetime of the CA\.

+### Reissuing an old CA<a name="reissue-ca-cert"></a>

+When a CA nears expiration, an alternative method of extending its life is to reissue the CA certificate with a new expiration date\.
+Reissuance leaves all of the CA metadata in place and preserves the existing private and public keys\.
+In this scenario, the existing certificate chain and unexpired end\-entity certificates issued by the CA remain valid until they expire\.
+New certificate issuance can also continue without interruption\.
+To update a CA with a reissued certificate, follow the usual installation procedures described in [Creating and installing the CA certificate](PCACertInstall.md)\.

+**Note**
+We recommend replacing an expiring CA rather than reissuing its certificate because of the security advantages gained by rotating to a new key pair\.

 ## Revoking a CA<a name="ca-revoke"></a>

 You revoke a CA by revoking its underlying certificate\.
 This also effectively revokes all of the certificates issued by the CA\.
 Revocation information is distributed to clients by means of [OCSP or a CRL](revocation-setup.md)\.
 You should revoke a CA certificate only if you want to revoke all of its issued end\-entity and subordinate CA certificates\.